-The game has more content and more variety than any other Fallout game to date, featuring the ability to build and maintain settlements, weapon customisation, armour customisation and to build and maintain power armour in edition to the traditional elements of exploration, side quests and the mix of FPS and RPG mechanics.
-Just as Fallout 3 was seen as an improvement on what Bethesda did with Oblivion, and how Skyrim was seem as an improvement on what was done with Fallout 3, Fallout 4 is largely seen as an improvement on what Bethesda did with Skyrim, featuring many of the same features, but expanded upon.
-Although it initially took me while to comprehend where I should have began, and whilst I don’t think it’s as good as Skyrim is, I have had a lot of fun with this game, and I would recommend it to any fan of either the first person shooting genre or RPG genre.
+The game has more content and more variety than any other Fallout game to date, featuring the ability to build and maintain settlements, weapon customization, armor customization and to build and maintain power armor in addition to the traditional elements of exploration, side quests, and the mix of FPS and RPG mechanics.
+Just as Fallout 3 was seen as an improvement on what Bethesda did with Oblivion, and how Skyrim was seen as an improvement on what was done with Fallout 3, Fallout 4 is largely seen as an improvement on what Bethesda did with Skyrim, featuring many of the same features, but expanded upon.
+Although it initially took me a while to comprehend where I should have begun, and whilst I don’t think it’s as good as Skyrim is, I have had a lot of fun with this game, and I would recommend it to any fan of either the first-person shooting genre or RPG genre.

 Controls – 9.5/10

 One of the biggest improvements made in my opinion is in terms of the game’s control scheme.
 Calling upon id Software to help them, Bethesda has managed to dramatically improve her shooting mechanics, as well as the series’ famed V.A.T.S system, which players can take advantage of in order to aim for specific enemy body parts and weak points.
 Whilst playing Fallout 3 and New Vegas, many of my frustrations stemmed from this factor in the game, but now they have been done properly in Fallout 4, I honestly have no complaints about it this time around.
 The only problem I found with the control scheme was that it could be a little bit of a frustrating task to put a house together since commands can be misinterpreted depending on what the player is pointing at on the screen at the time.